ionut1993255/jobify-frontend/README.md

 - **Contact Page:** This page is divided into two equal sections as following:
   `Left card` - contains `Jobify`’s address, email and phone number along with an embedded Google Map location.
-  `Right card` - contains a form for users to send messages directly to `Jobify`, with a success notification upon submission.
+  `Right card` - includes a contact form that allows users to send messages directly to `Jobify`.
+  A success notification appears upon submission.
 - **Loading Spinner:** A spinner is displayed while data is loading on the job details, job list and edit job pages.
 - **Notifications:** Confirmation messages appear after adding, editing or deleting a job and when successfully submitting the contact form.